mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 SKILLS
 Skills are the most important aspect of a character in Tr a v e l l e r, and are discussed in detail in the chapter starting on page 48.
-A character’s profi ciency in a skill is denoted by his level in that skill.
+A character's profi ciency in a skill is denoted by his level in that skill.

 If a character has no level in a skill, then he is untrained and will suffer a –3 Dice Modifi er when trying to use that skill.